-Slide 9 presents a quote from the Elementary and Middle School Technical Assistance Center (EMSTAC), a project formerly funded by OSEP to provide technical assistance to school districts and designated individuals (called "Linking Agents") to implement new and effective practices in special education.
-The quote comes from EMSTAC's page of frequently asked questions about disproportionality.
+Slide 9 presents a quote from the Elementary and Middle School Technical Assistance Center (EMSTAC), a project formerly funded by OSEP.

-"For ethnic minority students, misclassification or inappropriate placement in special education programs can have devastating consequences."31
+"For ethnic minority students, misclassification or inappropriate placement in special education programs can have devastating consequences."

-While EMSTAC is no longer in operation, materials on its website remain available.
-This quote acts as both a summative statement of the research review just presented ("What, Me Worry?") and the lead-in to the next slide, which looks at some of the very real consequences of misclassifying or inappropriately placing ethnic minority students in special education.
+EMSTAC is no longer in operation, but this quote captures an ongoing reality.
+We use it now as both a summative statement of the research review just presented ("What, Me Worry?") and the lead-in to the next slide, which looks at some of the very real consequences of misclassifying or inappropriately placing ethnic minority students in special education.
 The graphic on this slide (top left) shows a row of dominos about to go down.

 Read the quote aloud, then ask the audience if they can project what some in-school consequences might be (Slide 13 will address post-school consequences).
-Let participants name several possible inschool repercussions.
+Let participants name several possible in-school repercussions.
 Then move on to Slide 10 and explore with the audience what research has to contribute to our deeper awareness of how damaging disproportionality in special education can be for many minority students with disabilities.